-Situations where you do not need a TV licence
+When you do not need a TV licence

-How to purchase a television licence
+How to buy a television licence

-The first licence you ever receive will be valid for one year from the first day of the month of issue.
+The first licence you receive will be valid for one year from the first day of the month of issue.
 When the time comes to renew your licence you can apply up to a month in advance.
 The new licence will then last for one year from the original date of expiry on your first licence – not from the date the licence is renewed.

 What happens if you do not have a television licence?

-- What happens if I am visited by a TV Licensing enquiry officer?
+What happens if I am visited by a TV Licensing enquiry officer?

-- When can I get a refund for my TV licence?
+When can I get a refund for my TV licence?